Day 3 Habit Refresh: Protein Textures

 Liquid protein is most suitable in the healing phase after surgery when we can begin getting in protein nutrition but without as much stress on an inflamed and healing stomach.

-While there are some instances when protein shakes are still added into the post-op life, once a patient is pass the healing phase it is more beneficial to start moving towards a food based protein.
+While there are some instances when protein shakes are still added into the post-op life, once a patient is passed the healing phase it is more beneficial to start moving towards a food based protein.

 (Protein shakes tend to bring up a lot of questions.
-I do have a course on the Do’s and Don’ts of protein or you can comment with question below.
+I do have a course on the Do’s and Don’ts of protein or you can comment with questions below.
 Even bariatric dietitians approach protein shakes slightly different which to me says it’s not the most simple conversation!)

 soft protein